evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 <a href="/files/2016/04/harmonic_oscillator/05_010_starting_simulation.html" target="_blank" class="Button">Demo</a>

-Your page should now show the harmonic oscillator wiggling from side to side.
+Your page should now show the harmonic oscillator running recklessly from side to side.
 Fantastic!

 The simulation module contains the `animate()` function which is executed 60 times per second.
-This function updates the position of the box and draws the scene.
+This function calculates the new position of the box and then draws the scene.

 <h2 id="user_input">6.
-Adding user input for the mass and spring constant</h2>
+Adding user input for the mass and the spring constant</h2>

 We are almost there.
-The final step is to add the ability for the user to tweak the mass of the box and spring constant.
+The final step is to add the ability for the user to tweak the mass and the spring constant.

 ### Adding the text input controls